clarkwinkelmann/flarum-ext-carving-contest/README.md

 You can restrict view, participation and vote to individual groups or all users.

-This is an example extension, so it's still missing some important features and performance can be improved.

-In particular, there's no limit to the number of submission per user.
+Please note there is currently no limit to the number of submission per user.
 And no way to mass delete submissions either.

 Fell free to fork into your own extension !

 > This extension was written live on YouTube.
-Watch the video on the [Clark writes code channel](https://www.youtube.com/watch?v=2Z9t-K0kEm4).
+Watch the video on the Clark writes code channel: [part 1](https://www.youtube.com/watch?v=2Z9t-K0kEm4), [part 2](https://www.youtube.com/watch?v=LoO-DqD_GGM).
 Support me on [Patreon](https://www.patreon.com/clark_writes_code)!

 ## Install / Update